Comment & Analysis @paulprenders

 Another title followed a month later as his run of form earned him a spot at the Players Championship finals and the World Championship - the latter as a result of his performances as a professional rather than a regional qualifier.

 "I think I have shown that I have a game like the top players and I hope I can continue to do it.
-I have played against Jamie and Nathan but it is not always the same and Nathan is the favourite - but if I play like the first stage I think I have a chance."

 "I think when I play on the bigger stage I need to relax a little bit more, maybe when I can do that I will become a dangerous player," says De Sousa.